projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""

 Table :num:`table-gpio-irq-type-bits` describes the defined interrupt trigger type bit values defined for Greybus GPIO IRQ chips.
-These values are taken directly from the <linux/interrupt.h> header file.
 Only a single trigger type is valid, a mask of two or more values results in a *GB_OP_INVALID* response.